Watch this video and learn how Fetal Alcohol Spectrum Disorder can be prevented.

 What is Fetal Alcohol Spectrum Disorder?

-Fetal Alcohol Spectrum Disorder is a condition that arises when a mother consumes alcohol during her pregnancy.
+Fetal Alcohol Spectrum Disorder (FASD) is a condition that arises when a mother consumes alcohol during her pregnancy.
 Alcohol use during pregnancy is a leading cause worldwide of preventable birth defects and developmental disabilities in children.

 How does Fetal Alcohol Spectrum Disorder occur?